zdnk/Disks/README.md

 # Filesystem

-Abstraction of file storage for Vapor 3.
+File storage abstraction layer for Vapor 3.
 Simple interface to interact and manipulate with files without caring about tha backing storage - local or cloud.
+For tests, you can simply use local filesystem and for staging or production AWS S3 with different buckets.
+In both cases, you will leverage the same API and chaging the location is only a matter of configuration.

 ## Features